oracle/weblogic-deploy-tooling/documentation/4.0/content/userguide/database/connect-db.md

 ---
-title: "Connect to a Database"
+title: "Connect to a database"
 date: 2019-02-23T17:19:24-05:00
 draft: false
-weight: 3
+weight: 5
 description: "Create a connection to access your database."
 ---